| Sue Skoglund, EditorValerie Reid, Webmaster

 library.
 Fortunately for me, and for the hospital, a large number of

+physicians objected to the cutback plan.
 My library may be somewhat unique in that

 it is situated immediately adjacent to the Doctors Lounge, and near the